qiime2/docs/source/tutorials/pd-mice.rst

      --i-representative-sequences ./dada2_rep_set.qza \
      --o-tree ./tree.qza \
      --o-placements ./tree_placements.qza \
-     --p-threads 1
+     --p-threads 1  # update to a higher number if you can

+.. end L2 Generating a phylogenetic tree for diversity analysis

-Taxonomic Classification
+Taxonomic classification
 ========================

 Let’s do one more preparation step before we dig into the analysis!
-To be able to identify ASVs and give them "names", we need to somehow determine taxonomy.
+To be able to identify ASVs and give them "names", we need to determine taxonomy.
 To do this, we’ll use the ``q2-feature-classifier`` plugin.

 For this analysis, we'll use a pretrained classifier using 99% Greengenes 13_8 reference set trimmed to 250 bp of the V4 hypervariable region (corresponding to the 515F-806R primers).
-The classifier is a specific semantic type, ``TaxonomicClassifier``, and it is actually the Artifact that does the classification.
+The classifier is of type ``TaxonomicClassifier``, and it is what "does" the classification.

 .. download::
    :url: https://data.qiime2.org/2019.4/common/gg-13-8-99-515-806-nb-classifier.qza